escapewindow/mozsf2018/openssl_ca.rst

 We need library code or a tool to verify the signatures of chain of trust artifacts.
 For parity, scriptworker will need this ability for chain of trust verification.
-However, given libraries or tools that could verify a chain of trust artifact's signature, download task artifacts, and verify their shas, we could extend artifact verification across the entire graph, not just scriptworker tasks.
+However, we could implement libraries or tools that could verify a chain of trust artifact's signature, downloads task artifacts, and verifies their shas.
+(Bonus points for verifying the entire chain of trust back to the tree.)
+Given these libraries or tools, e could extend artifact verification across the entire graph, not just scriptworker tasks.

-I assume we'll trust the root CA, and any worker cert signed by one of its intermediate CAs will be valid for the lifespan of the worker cert.
+I assume we'll trust the root CA. Any worker cert signed by one of its intermediate CAs will be valid for the lifespan of the worker cert.
-In case of a cert leaking, we likely need some certificate revocation list that the verification libraries or tools will check.
+We will likely need a certificate revocation list that the verification libraries or tools will check, to invalidate any certs that leak.

 Open Questions
 ~~~~~~~~~~~~~~